OLIVER NELSON 'SKULL SESSION'

 Skull Session is a monster of an album that keeps Nelson’s 1960s trademark sound but takes a deep dive into Jazz-funk and adds disco, groovy soul, Bossa nova and electronic funk in the process.
 Oliver Nelson successfully included electronic instruments (like the Moog & ARP) and the incorporation of the rhythms that are often associated with them…all this without detracting in any way from the high-quality recordings he became known for.
 Every track is an original composition with a strong melody line and an imaginative arrangement…all living up to Oliver Nelson’s tremendous reputation as an arranger and composer.
 A sonic testament in every sense of the word.
 This is a GEM that is a must own for any kind of Bop fan.

 Today we are proud to present to you the much-needed vinyl reissue of this outstanding album originally released in 1975 on the Flying Dutchman label.
 This reissue is now available as a deluxe 180g vinyl edition (limited to 500 copies), packaged in a gatefold jacket featuring the original artwork and sleeve notes by jazz novelist Nat Hentoff.

-An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl), from ZIA RECORDS (100 copies YELLOW w/ VIOLET SPLATTER vinyl), from FAT BEATS (100 copies LEMON w/ MAGENTA SPLATTER vinyl) & from VINYL ME, PLEASE (300 copies BLACK/RED/BLUE SWIRL vinyl).
-An exclusive variant (#300 copies BLACK/YELLOW CORNETTO Vinyl) will also be available from WAX BUYERS CLUB FRANCE.
+An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl), from ZIA RECORDS (100 copies YELLOW w/ VIOLET SPLATTER vinyl), from FAT BEATS (100 copies LEMON w/ MAGENTA SPLATTER vinyl), from VINYL ME, PLEASE (300 copies BLACK/RED/BLUE SWIRL vinyl) & from WAX BUYERS CLUB FRANCE (300 copies BLACK/YELLOW CORNETTO Vinyl).